oracle/odpi/doc/src/private_structs/dpiErrorBuffer.rst

     the row which generated the error when getting batch errors.
 In all other cases this value is 0.

-.. member:: dpiErrorNum dpiErrorBuffer.dpiErrorNum
+.. member:: dpiErrorNum dpiErrorBuffer.errorNum

     Specifies the ODPI-C error number of the last ODPI-C error that was recorded or 0 if no ODPI-C error has been recorded.

 .. member:: const char \*dpiErrorBuffer.fnName